 In another historic case Murphy v.
 IRS, KKC successfully used the 16th Amendment, for the first time in fifty years, to challenge the taxation of compensatory damages paid to a whistleblower for loss of reputation and emotional distress.
 Under strong pressure from the Department of Treasury, the decision was reversed based on Article I taxing authority.
 This case is regularly cited by commentators as justification for providing tax relief to victims of discrimination.

 In 2012, in conjunction with a qui tam whistleblower case, Khwaja v.
 WMATA, Shahiq Khwaja was terminated by WMATA.
 The Department of Transportation’s Office of Inspector General determined that Mr. Khwaja’s disclosures were a contributing factor in his termination and that WMATA failed to show by clear and convincing evidence that it would have terminated Mr. Khwaja notwithstanding his disclosures.
 In a 2014 settlement, KKC’s whistleblower attorneys successfully obtained $390,000 in damages from WMATA to settle Mr. Khwaja’s wrongful termination claim.
 Mr. Khwaja also received approximately $996,480 as his share of the False Claims Act recovery.

 Learn more about collecting damages in The New Whistleblower’s Handbook: A Step-by-Step Guide to Doing What’s Right and Protecting Yourself RULE 26: Get Every Penny Deserved.

-If retaliation is an issue in your case, and you would like to know how one of our whistleblower attorneys can help you, please complete our Contact Form.
+If retaliation is an issue in your case, and you would like to know how one of our whistleblower attorneys can help you receive a whistleblower award, please complete our Contact Form.